HUWENBIN2024/Facial-Mask-Recognition/README.md

 No mask: detect faces without a mask
 Improper: detect someone wearing a mask but in an improper way
 Proper surgical/N95/Cloth: recognize the class of masks

+We use yolo so that it can apply to a camera and do a real time detection.
+Demo video can be seen via a link below.

 ## Model: YOLOv5